Whangamōmona: History

 The first European settlers arrived in 1895, with the town proper established two years later.
 Growth of the town was seriously affected by the deaths of 51 men (including some from the smaller nearby settlements of Kohuratahi and Tahora) in the First World War and a major flood in 1924.
 The town recovered with arrival of the railway line in 1933 and electrification in 1959, but its population declined in subsequent decades.
 The school closed in 1979, followed nine years later by the post office.

 In July 2020, the name of the locality was officially gazetted as Whangamōmona by the New Zealand Geographic Board.

 Republic Day

-In 1989, regional council boundaries were redrawn, with an emphasis on connected catchments.
-These revised maps made Whangamōmona part of the then-Manawatu-Wanganui Region since the Whangamōmona River is a tributary of the Whanganui River.
-Residents objected, as they wanted to continue being part of the Taranaki Region, and on 1 November 1989, they responded by declaring themselves the "Republic of Whangamomona" at the first Republic Day.
+As part of the 1989 local government reforms Whangamomona was included in the Manawatu-Wanganui Region since the Whangamōmona River is a tributary of the Whanganui River.
+Residents objected, as they preferred to become part of the Taranaki Region, and on 1 November 1989, they responded by declaring themselves the "Republic of Whangamomona" at the first Republic Day.
 Though the move began as a pointed protest, the town continued to hold a celebratory Republic Day once a year, during which a vote for president was held.
 The day has become a local festival day, and attracts visitors from throughout the North Island.
 In 2001, the celebration became biennial, held in January to take advantage of the summer weather.